Garden Room in Henley On Thames gets approval despite PD challenges

 We were happy to receive approval for constructing this garden room, after submitting a comprehensive planning statement and engaging proactively with the planning officer.

 Typically, Garden Rooms do not need planning permission, but certain situations may change this.
-Our planning team of experts will make sure your garden room fulfills all the necessary conditions and avoids enforcement notices.
+Our planning team of experts will make sure your garden room fulfils all the necessary conditions and avoids enforcement notices.

 Need further help?